Not to be sniffed at: Agony of post-COVID-19 loss of smell

 “Eating no longer has any purpose for me,” he said.
 “It is just a waste of time.”

 Cesa is among the anosmia sufferers being studied by researchers in Nice who, before the pandemic, had been using scents in the diagnosis of Alzheimer’s disease.
-They also used comforting fragrances to treat post-traumatic stress among children after a truck terror attack in Nice in 2016, when a driver plowed through holiday crowds on the Mediterranean city’s beachfront boulevard, killing 86 people.
+They also used comforting fragrances to treat post-traumatic stress among children after a truck terror attack in Nice in 2016, when a driver plowed through holiday crowds, killing 86 people.

 The researchers are now turning their expertise to COVID-19, teaming up with perfumers from the nearby fragrance-producing town of Grasse.
-Perfumer Aude Galouye worked on the fragrant waxes that were wafted under Cesa’s nose to measure the extent of his olfactory impairment, with a gamut of scents at varying concentrations.
+Perfumer Aude Galouye worked on the fragrant waxes that were wafted under Cesa’s nose to measure his olfactory impairment, with scents at varying concentrations.

 “The sense of smell is a sense that is fundamentally forgotten,” Galouye said.
 “We don’t realize the effect it has on our lives except, obviously, when we no longer have it.”

-The battery of examinations on Cesa and other patients also include language and attention tests.
-The Nice researchers are exploring whether patients’ olfactory complaints are linked to COVID-related cognitive difficulties, including problems with concentrating.
+The examinations on Cesa and other patients also include language and attention tests.
+The Nice researchers are exploring whether olfactory complaints are linked to COVID-related cognitive difficulties, including problems with concentrating.
 Cesa stumbled by picking the word “ship” when “kayak” was the obvious choice on one test.

 “That is completely unexpected,” said Magali Payne, a speech therapist on the team.
 “This young man shouldn’t be experiencing linguistic problems.”